 He could only imagine the meeting afterward with all of the TV executives and a bunch of disenchanted video technicians laughing their heads off in the boardroom at these two.
 Someone was probably fired for dropping the ball on those two buffoons.
 Whoever it was probably thought it was worth it.

 Murphy was suddenly distracted from this mental image by the sound of his neighbor in the back yard.
 Bob was probably working on yet another secretive and clandestine project no doubt.
-His neighbor was a special kind of character, prone to conspiracy theories, and gloomy end of the world scenarios.
+His neighbor was a special kind of character, prone to wild theories, and gloomy end of the world scenarios.

 He went to the kitchen window and saw Bob as he ran from his house to the shed and back several times, cautiously shielding his face when the choppers flew over, then looking up into the sky every now and again in rapid glances.
 Murphy shook his head, “Now what is that fool up to,” he wondered?”